Hyssopleaf Sandmat

 Euphorbia hyssopifolia, commonly known as hyssopleaf sandmat, is an annual herb that originates from tropical and subtropical regions, including the Americas, West Tropical Africa, India, and Australia.
 It typically grows up to 31 inches tall and is characterized by its oblique leaf bases and small, loose clusters of inconspicuous flowers and fruits that are greenish or white.
 The plant is often found in disturbed sites, agricultural land, and along roadsides in its native habitat.

 Hyssopleaf sandmat is known for its ability to quickly colonize bare or disturbed soils, making it useful for erosion control.
-However, its invasive potential should be considered before planting.
+However, its tendency to spread should be considered before planting.
 It thrives in a variety of soil types, from sandy to loamy, and prefers full sun to partial shade.
-It requires minimal water once established, making it a low-maintenance option for xeriscaping.
-In cultivation, it is less commonly used due to its invasive nature but may be found in butterfly gardens as it provides food for certain caterpillar species.CC BY-SA 4.0
+It is a low-maintenance option.
+In cultivation, it is less commonly used due to its capacity to spread but may be found in butterfly gardens as it provides food for certain caterpillar species.CC BY-SA 4.0

 Plant Description